 The mission of the Board of Elections is to insure fair and impartial elections for the citizens of Sampson County.
 The department endeavors to ensure that every citizen in Sampson County has had an opportunity to register to vote and cast a ballot for the candidates and issues of their choice and that every citizen comes to realize that voting is a hard-earned privilege and honor, and should be looked upon as a duty.

-The Board of Elections conducts all elections national, state and local (with the exception of the Town of Garland) that are held in Sampson County.
+The Board of Elections conducts all elections (national, state and local) that are held in Sampson County.
 The department establishes and maintains election precincts and voting sites; appoints and trains precinct officials; prepares for all aspects of elections; purchases voting equipment; and canvasses and certifies all elections that they conduct.
 We maintain voter registrations, provide for absentee voting, and maintain current computer records of voter files.
 The department investigates any voter irregularities that may occur.

 You may register to vote in Sampson County if you are: